ska-sa/katsdpsigproc/doc/user/macros.rst

 `(lr, lc)` are the coordinates for internal storage; don't swap anything around as it's handled for you.

-The examples above are all based on the built-in :class:`Transpose` operation (but slightly simplified), whose source is in :file:`transpose.mako`.
+The examples above are all based on the built-in :class:`.Transpose` operation (but slightly simplified), whose source is in :file:`transpose.mako`.
 It is recommended that you look at the source (both the Python and kernel code) as an example.